 Abstract Alq3 is widely used in organic light emitting diodes (OLEDs) as emission and electron transport layer.
 Commercial Alq3 is normally used in the fabrication of OLEDs.
 In this study nano sized Alq3 was synthesized using a co-precipitation method and it was purified using temperature gradient sublimation.
 The Alq3 was then used to fabricate a simple two layer OLED with a device structure: ITO/NPB/Alq3/Cs2CO3:Al. The electroluminescence (EL) spectrum of the device consisted of a broadband with a maximum at ~520 nm and was similar to the photoluminescence (PL) spectrum observed from the synthesized Alq3 powder.
-The luminance (L)-current density (J)-voltage (V) characteristics of the device showed a turn on voltage of ~ 2V, which was lower than the current density of the device fabricated using the commercial Alq3.
+The luminance (L)-current density (J)-voltage (V) characteristics of the device fabricated using the commercial Alq3.
 The external quantum efficiency (η{EQE}) and the luminous power conversion efficiency (η_P) of the device were 1% and 2 lm/W, respectively.

-Since its first report in 1987 by Tang and Van Slyke [1], tris-(8-hydroxy-quinoline) aluminium (Alq $3$) has been used in organic light emitting devices (OLEDs) both as a green light emitting material and an electron transporting layer (ETL).
+Since its first report in 1987 by Tang and Van Slyke [1], tris-(8-hydroxy-quinoline) aluminium (Alq3) has been used in organic light emitting devices (OLEDs) both as a green light emitting material and an electron transporting layer (ETL).
 An OLED device consists of an electroluminescent (EL) medium of thin organic layers (<0.2 μ m) sandwiched between two electrodes.
 Some organic layers transport holes and others electrons.
 When a potential difference is applied between the anode and the cathode the holes and electrons will migrate towards the oppositely charged electrode.
 Holes and electrons will then be transferred to the emitting material forming tightly bound excitons which emit photons upon relaxation.
 These photons are then capable of escaping from the device architecture through the transparent anode and out of the glass substrate.

-In this study we have synthesized nano-sized Alq3 for use in fabricating OLEDs by thermal evaporation process.
+In this study we have synthesized nano-sized Alq_3 for use in fabricating OLEDs by thermal evaporation process.
 Thermal evaporation utilizes high vacuum and direct heating of materials to deposit nanoscale layers of material onto a desired substrate and is an ideal technique for the deposition of organic small molecules due to the fine control and relatively gentle method of deposition.
 A description of this method and the tools necessary are presented.

-In this study Alq3 was used as both the ETL and emitting layer (EML) of the OLED, while commercial N,N'-di(naphthalen-1-yl)-N,N'-diphenyl-benzidine (NBP) was used as the hole transporting layer (HTL).
-Indium tin oxide (ITO) coated onto a glass substrate was used as the anode, while the Al:Cs2CO3 top electrode was used as the cathode.
-The devices fabricated using the synthesized Alq3 are compared with those fabricated using the commercially available Alq3.
+In this study Alq_3 was used as both the ETL and emitting layer (EML) of the OLED, while commercial N,N'-di(naphthalen-1-yl)-N,N'-diphenyl-benzidine (NBP) was used as the hole transporting layer (HTL).
+Indium tin oxide (ITO) coated onto a glass substrate was used as the anode, while the $Al:Cs_2CO_3$ top electrode was used as the cathode.
+The devices fabricated using the synthesized Alq_3 are compared with those fabricated using the commercially available Alq_3 .
 Furthermore, the current-voltage-luminance characteristics were also measured and the external quantum and power efficiencies of the two devices are compared.